define-private-public/raylib-Nim/README.md

 Treat other places as mirrors, but issues can still be logged on the GitHub mirror.

+====
+Static Compile branch
+====

+This will compile raylib into the Nim binary directly from the RayLib source.
+To do this, grab a copy of the raylib source and drop it into `src/raylib_src/` before running `nimble install`.

 Notes:
 - You must use `raylib` as a shared library
   - build it from their `develop` branch